| Stretch: |

 - 1

-- River passes under bridge where one-way road crosses from
+- River passes under Stoneman Bridge where the one-way road crosses

 -